noeltoivio/noeltoivio.github.io/index.md

 *"When I was a kid I believed being a game developer meant scratching game discs by hand all day.
 And this still didn't stop me wanting to become one.
 My understanding of making games has changed a lot since then, but my passion stays the same."*

-On my free time I enjoy wakeboard, table tennis, studying psychology, learning new instruments and of course playing lots and lots of games.
+On my free time you can find me on the wakeboard, playing table tennis, studying psychology, learning a new instrument, and playing lots and lots of games.
+Of course, all at the same time 😎